MudiaCode/what-i-learned/java/for-loops.md

 For loops are used to write the same statement multiple times.
-This saves a lot of time.

 For loops are usually formatted like so:
 ```java